 In a word, no. Dimmable LED bulbs and their non-dimmable counterparts use entirely different componentry, so putting a non-dimmable bulb on a dimmable circuit will not work.
 This isn’t true of the reverse though; a dimmable bulb will work just fine on a non-dimmable circuit, it just won’t dim…

-LEDs that are dimmable are typically labeled as such on the box.
-If it isn't labeled as dimmable, it's safe to assume it isn’t.
+LEDs that are dimmable are typically labelled as such on the box.
+If it isn't labelled as dimmable, it's safe to assume it isn’t.

 Use only dimmers designed for LED to dim LED light bulbs!

 Please note that dimmable LED lamps currently have a lower dimming range than a filament lamp.
 LEDs currently dim down to about 10% of the total light output whereas filaments may go down to 1-2%.

 Your light bulbs flicker and hum?
 Your light bulbs are not dimming correctly?

 That does not mean that the LED bulbs are defective or that the dimmer is broken!

 - a non-dimmable lamp is used. (non-dimmable bulbs will NOT work in dimming circuits)